aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 Network saturation occurs **only at degree 128** during active bursts.
 Therefore, network doesn't explain poor scaling from degree 1 through 64, target CPU lock contention remains the primary bottleneck.

-### 5.4 Cross-Degree Scaling Analysis
+### 5.5 Cross-Degree Scaling Analysis

 <img src="/img/2025-10-13_01/cross_degree_disk_write_mean.png" alt="Cross Degree Mean Disk Write." width="900">

-**Figure 19: Mean Disk Write Throughput by Degree** - Scales from 90 MB/s (degree 1) to 1,099 MB/s (degree 128), only 12.3x improvement for 128x parallelism (9.6% efficiency).
+**Figure 22: Mean Disk Write Throughput by Degree** - Scales from 90 MB/s (degree 1) to 1,099 MB/s (degree 128), only 12.3x improvement for 128x parallelism (9.6% efficiency).

 <img src="/img/2025-10-13_01/cross_degree_network_comparison.png" alt="Cross Degree Network Comparison." width="900">

-**Figure 20: Network Throughput Comparison: Source TX vs Target RX** - At degree 128, source transmits 1,684 MB/s while target receives only 1,088 MB/s, creating a 596 MB/s (35%) deficit.
+**Figure 23: Network Throughput Comparison: Source TX vs Target RX** - At degree 128, source transmits 1,684 MB/s while target receives only 1,088 MB/s, creating a 596 MB/s (35%) deficit.
 This suggests the target cannot keep pace with source data production, likely due to CPU lock contention.

+**Technical Note on TX/RX Discrepancy:** The apparent 35% violation of flow conservation is explained by TCP retransmissions.
+The source TX counter (measured via `sar -n DEV`) counts both original packets and retransmitted packets, while the target RX counter only counts successfully received unique packets.
+When the target is overloaded with CPU lock contention (83.2% system CPU at degree 64), it cannot drain receive buffers fast enough, causing packet drops that trigger TCP retransmissions.
+The 596 MB/s "deficit" is actually retransmitted data counted twice at the source but only once at the target, providing quantitative evidence of the target's inability to keep pace with source data production.

 <img src="/img/2025-10-13_01/cross_degree_disk_utilization.png" alt="Cross Degree Disk Utilization." width="900">

-**Figure 21: Disk Utilization by Degree** - Mean utilization increases from 2.2% (degree 1) to only 24.3% (degree 128), remaining far below the 80% saturation threshold at all degrees.
+**Figure 24: Disk Utilization by Degree** - Mean utilization increases from 2.2% (degree 1) to only 24.3% (degree 128), remaining far below the 80% saturation threshold at all degrees.
 This strongly indicates disk I/O is not the bottleneck.

-### 5.5 I/O Analysis Conclusions
+### 5.6 I/O Analysis Conclusions

 1. **Disk does not appear to be the bottleneck**: 24% average utilization at degree 128 with 76% idle capacity.
 PostgreSQL matches FIO peak (3,759 MB/s) but sustains only 170 MB/s average.